 the containing directory in your file manager (e.g. Windows Explorer).

 If possible, the matching file will be selected automatically.

 The data source

 Navigraph is shown if a navaid or airport originates from the Navigraph database.

 Multiple links can appear for airports since these can be updated by several files from different add-on sceneries or navdata updates.

 The links shown as plain text with an additional remark like

 File not found if the file or folder is missing.

-This can happen if you copy databases between computers and has no further consequences.
+This can happen if you copy databases between computers.
+This is only a remark has no further consequences.

 A tab that has several sub-tabs for airport information.